linode/docs/docs/guides/platform/marketplace/wazuh-marketplace-app/index.md

 ### Accessing the Wazuh App

 1. Open a web browser and navigate to the domain you created in the beginning of your deployment.
-You can also use your Compute Instance's rDNS, which may look like `li*.members.linode.com`.
+You can also use your Compute Instance's rDNS, which will appear like `203-0-113-0.ip.linodeusercontent.com`.
 See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/) guide for information on viewing and setting the rDNS value.

 1. In the login screen that appears, enter `admin` as the username and `admin` as the password.
 Since the default admin user is set to read-only, you need to follow the steps below to reset the admin password.